mdda/deep-learning-workshop/local/README.md

 ### Package Installation

-Choose the script relevant to your machine from the sections below.
+Choose the script relevant to your machine from the sections below, and then run Jupyter (or just run a Python REPL, for instance) using the instructions in the last section.

 *NB:  New contributions welcome.*